 Transaction 3: Receives $4,000 cash in advance from a customer for services not yet rendered.

 Analysis: We know that the company collected cash, which is an asset.
 This collection of $4,000 increases assets because money is coming into the business.

-The company has yet to provide the service.
-According to the revenue recognition principle, the company cannot recognize that revenue until it provides the service.
+The company has yet to provide the service, so it has not fulfilled the obligation yet.
+According to the revenue recognition principle, the company cannot recognize that revenue until it meets this performance obligation or in other words provides the service.
 Therefore, the company has a liability to the customer to provide the service and must record the liability as unearned revenue.
 The liability of $4,000 worth of services increases because the company has more unearned revenue than previously.